kku1993/ispc/profile/README.md

 TODO
 ====
+- Add handler to clean up PCM on exit.
 - Allow calls to ProfileInit from within ISPC.
-- Test compability with pthreads and processes.
-- Allow user to decide what kinds of regions to log.
 - User program must be compiled with `-lpthread`
-- Get extensive list of ispc library files.
+- Get extensive list of ispc library files and exclude them from the profiler.

 Profile Context vs Region
 =========================